 WASHINGTON, Dec.
-6, 2012 /PRNewswire-USNewswire/ -- Delaware ranks 3rd in the nation in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.
+9, 2013 /PRNewswire-USNewswire/ -- Fifteen years after the 1998 state tobacco settlement, Delaware ranks 3rd in the nation in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.

-Delaware currently spends $9 million a year on tobacco prevention and cessation programs, which is 64.9 percent of the $13.9 million recommended by the U.S. Centers for Disease Control and Prevention (CDC).
+Delaware currently spends $8.3 million a year on tobacco prevention and cessation programs, which is 59.9 percent of the $13.9 million recommended by the Centers for Disease Control and Prevention (CDC).
 Other key findings for Delaware include:

-In Delaware, tobacco annually claims 1,100 lives and costs the state $284 million in health care bills.
+In Delaware, 18.3 percent of high school students smoke, and 700 more kids become regular smokers each year.
+Tobacco annually claims 1,100 lives and costs the state $284 million in health care bills.

 - Only two states – Alaska and North Dakota – currently fund tobacco prevention programs at the CDC-recommended level.

 There is more evidence than ever before that tobacco prevention and cessation programs work to reduce smoking, save lives and save money.
 Florida, which has a well-funded, sustained tobacco prevention program, reduced its high school smoking rate to just 8.6 percent in 2013, far below the national rate.
 One study found that during the first 10 years of its tobacco prevention program, Washington state saved more than $5 in tobacco-related hospitalization costs for every $1 spent on the program.